DaniellaOLee/DL-Bench-2017/README.md

 # DL-Bench-2017
-### Group and individual work carried out while on the bench since April 2017
+#### Group and individual work carried out while on the bench since April 2017

 Past project documentation and supporting files have been uploaded as zip folders
 <br> This readme also contains links to other git repositories where applicable
 <br> Current files e.g. word documents, scripts have been uploaded to the folder 'Current Work'

+### April - June 2017
+I spent the first few weeks on the bench studying using my pluralsight 3 month free trial and going back through my academy work.
+From May onwards, my deployment prep was mainly focused on DevOps

 ### KPMG Deployment Project - June 2017
 ##### Members: Daniella Lee and Timothy Goodwin